e-gov/RIHA-Index/Sirvija.md

 # Browser

 Software application that allows a human user to browse descriptions and approval decisions.
 Browser takes descriptions from the Publisher.
+To use Browser, click on the icon above